Melkevar/ReviewMateAI-Brainiacsv2.0/README.md

 # ReviewMateAI-Brainiacsv2.0

 ## Project Description
+## Description
-Review Mate AI is an intelligent contract review and compliance platform designed to streamline document analysis.
-It leverages AI-powered natural language processing to identify critical clauses, assess risk, and ensure compliance with regulations such as GDPR and CCPA.
-Our goal is to make contract review faster, more accurate, and accessible to  businesses professionals.
+Review Mate AI is an AI-powered contract review and compliance assistant designed to help businesses, HR teams and quickly analyze job contracts.
+It automatically identifies potential risks, highlights key clauses, and provides actionable suggestions to ensure compliance with relevant laws and regulations.
+The system leverages advanced natural language processing (NLP) and machine learning to make contract review faster, more accurate, and more efficient.

 ## Team Members
 - [Melkevar Fernandes](https://github.com/melkevar) — Team Lead